ColinHammarberg/Testing-project-django/README.md

 # ACKNOWLEDGEMENTS
 - I would like to acknowledge Code Institute's tutor support which has been a huge benefit and has helped me along whenever I needed it.
 Thank you for that!
 - I would also like to thank every single individual who has looked at my project and given me constructive feedback, along with always supporting me.
 Thank you!
+- I would also like to thank my mentor for helping me along during my time building Charity For Gentlemen!
+- Lastly I would like to say thank you to Bootstrap for providing grids and helpful tools.
+Super helpfull to accomplish a responsive layout.

 <br>
 <hr>